 Day 9: Visit Lumbini and fly to KathmanduYou will spend a full day in Lumbini visiting diﬀerent monasteries and Tilaurakot.

 Day 10: Panoramic Mountain flight and free dayEarly in the morning, before breakfast, your guide and driver with a car will pick up you from your hotel and drive to the airport of Kathmandu.
 A flight leaves early in the morning to let us enjoy magnificent landscapes of the Himalayas from their closest distances, with a sunrise view.
-It lasts for one hour, during which one can enjoy views of Dorje Lhakpa, Phurbi Chaychu, Choba Bamare, Gaurishankar, Numbur, Karyilung, Cho-Oyu, Gyachung Kang, Pumori, Nuptse and, finally, Mt.
-Everest, Mt.
-Lhotse and Mt.
-Makalu.
-This flight will take you back to Gokyo and Namche and will insight you the geographical conditions that you walk through, one of the best way to give a roundup to your journey to Nepal.
+It lasts for one hour, during which one can enjoy views of Dorje Lhakpa, Phurbi Chaychu, Choba Bamare, Gaurishankar, Numbur, Karyilung, Cho-Oyu, Gyachung Kang, Pumori, Amadablamand, Baruntse and further to the east the Kanchenjunga Himalayan range.
+The flight back is taken further near to Himalaya all the way to Kathmandu will insight you the geographical conditions Himalayan and its vastness and beauty.

 DAY 11: Depart from KathmanduBreakfast and free time till the time limit.
 In the indicated time, our oﬀice representative and vehicle arrive at your hotel to serve you till the airport.
 Drive to Kathmandu international airport to see oﬀ formalities and departure.